14 Best Things to Do in Royal Tunbridge Wells: The Historic Spa Town Guide

 9. Take a ride on the Spa Valley Railway

-The Spa Valley Railway is a heritage railway in Tunbridge Wells, Kent.
-It runs from Tunbridge Wells West to Eridge, covering a distance of about five miles.
+The Spa Valley Railway is a heritage railway, that runs from Tunbridge Wells West to Eridge and it is about five miles long.

-The railway first opened in 1866, built by the London, Brighton & South Coast Railway.
-It was an important line for many years, but it closed to regular train services in 1985.
+The railway first opened in 1866 and back then it was owned by the London, Brighton & South Coast Railway.
+It was an important line for many years, but sadly it closed to regular train services in 1985.

-In 1985, a group of people formed a charity to save the railway.
-They wanted to bring it back to life for people to enjoy.
-They started working on the railway, and by 1997, they were able to reopen the first part of it.
-Over the years, they have restored more of the line, and now it runs all the way to Eridge.
+Fortunately, in the same year (1985) a group of local people formed a charity to save the railway.
+They started working on the railway and by 1997, they were able to reopen the first part of it.
+Over the years, they have restored more of the line and now it runs all the way to Eridge.

-Today, the Spa Valley Railway is a popular attraction and you can can ride on old steam and diesel trains.
-The railway also hosts special events throughout the year, like Santa specials during Christmas.
+It’s lovely to see that the railway is still popular today and I love that you can still ride on old steam and diesel trains.
+The railway also puts on special events throughout the year, like Santa specials during Christmas.

-3. Groombridge – A charming station located in the village of Groombridge.
+- Groombridge – A charming station located in the village of Groombridge.
 It’s a great starting stop for walks and visiting the village.
-The Groombridge Place has been closed to public for some time now, but I’ve heard that it’s going to re-open as a hotel in 2025.
+The Groombridge Place has been closed to public for some time now and it remains a private house, closed to the public.

 Opening Times